mdabrowski1990/uds/CONTRIBUTING.md

 # How to Contribute
 I am glad that you are reading this as I need help to make this project successful and widely used.
-You will find on this page all the necessary information to valuable become contributor in my [UDS project](https://github.com/mdabrowski1990/uds).
+You will find on this page all the necessary information to become valuable contributor in my [UDS project](https://github.com/mdabrowski1990/uds).
-Here is the list of most important topics for all contributors depending on a role they are eager to fullfil:
+Below is the list of most important topics for all contributors depending on a role they are eager to fullfil:
 - Developers:
   - [Before you start](#before-you-start)
   - [Coding Convention](#coding-convention)